-Failure on the part of the owner to make corrections can result in abatement and constitute grounds for possible termination of the Housing Assistance Payment (HAP) contract by LHA.
-If the contract is terminated, the participant will be issued a voucher to move.
-It will be the responsibility of the participant to allow the owner to make required repairs in an expedited fashion so the owner can fulfill his responsibility under the HAP Contract within the requested time frame.

-- (b) Participant Corrections: The participant will be notified in the mail of the violation and given time to make their corrections based on the type of violation as follows - (i) 24 hours for a condition which is imminently hazardous to life.
-They may also be issued a 48 or 72 hour notice for non-compliance with HQS at the inspector's discretion. - (ii) Failure to pay for any utilities the owner is not required to pay.
-Participants will be given a 24 hour notice to restore utilities. - (iii) Failure to maintain any appliances the owner is not required to provide.
-Participants will be given a 24 hour notice to restore appliances.
-They may be issued a 48 or 72 hour notice for non-compliance with HQS at the inspectors discretion. - (iv) up to 30 days for all other repairs.

-Failure on the part of the participant to make the corrections could result in termination of their rental assistance and participation with the program.

-H. Denial of Owner or Property Manager Participation.

-LHA may deny an owner participation from the program when the owner or property manager:

-- 1. The owner has violated obligations under the Section 8 HAP contract; - 2. the owner has committed fraud, bribery or any other corrupt or criminal act; - 3. has a history or practice of non-compliance with Housing Quality Standards; - 4. has a history or practice renting units that fail to meet State or local housing codes; - 5. has not paid State or local real estate taxes, fines or assessments; - 6. has a history or practice renting units to tenants who are disorderly and interfere with the neighbor's right to peaceful enjoyment; - 7. has engaged in drug-trafficking; - 8. is currently employed by Lincoln Housing Authority.
-Note: LHA employees who were approved to participate in the voucher program as an owner or property manager prior to February 1, 2014 may continue to participate under any pre-existing HAP contracts, but may not be approved for any new HAP contracts on or after February 1, 2014.; - 9. any unsuitable landlord behavior or conflict of interest as determined by LHA; - 10.
-Landlord does not have a permanent verifiable residence; or - 11. as directed by HUD.
+- Notification on 24 hour defects will be made by phone, fax, e-mail or in person whenever possible. - 72 hours for repair of refrigerator, range or oven or a major plumbing fixture supplied by the owner. - Up to 30 days for all other repairs. - Failure on the part of the owner to make corrections can result in abatement and constitute grounds for possible termination of the Housing Assistance Payment (HAP) contract by LHA. - If the contract is terminated, the participant will be issued a voucher to move. - It will be the responsibility of the participant to allow the owner to make required repairs in an expedited fashion so the owner can fulfill his responsibility under the HAP Contract within the requested time frame. - b.
+Participant Corrections: The participant will be notified in the mail of the violation and given time to make their corrections based on the type of violation as follows: - 24 hours for a condition which is imminently hazardous to life. - They may also be issued a 48 or 72 hour notice for non-compliance with HQS at the inspector's discretion. - Failure to pay for any utilities the owner is not required to pay. - o Participants will be given a 24 hour notice to restore utilities. - Failure to maintain any appliances the owner is not required to provide. - o Participants will be given a 24 hour notice to restore appliances. - They may be issued a 48 or 72 hour notice for non-compliance with HQS at the inspector's discretion. - Up to 30 days for all other repairs. - Failure on the part of the participant to make the corrections could result in termination of their rental assistance and participation with the program. - H. Denial of Owner or Property Manager Participation: LHA may deny owner participation in the program when the owner or property manager: - a. has violated obligations under the Section 8 HAP contract; - b. has committed fraud, bribery or any other corrupt or criminal act; - c. has a history or practice of non-compliance with Housing Quality Standards; - d. has a history or practice renting units that fail to meet State or local housing codes; - e. has not paid State or local real estate taxes, fines or assessments; - f. has a history or practice renting units to tenants who are disorderly and interfere with the neighbor's right to peaceful enjoyment; - g. has engaged in drug-trafficking; - h. is currently employed by Lincoln Housing Authority. - Note: LHA employees who were approved to participate in the voucher program as an owner or property manager prior to February 1, 2014 may continue to participate under any pre-existing HAP contracts, but may not be approved for any new HAP contracts on or after February 1, 2014.; - i.
+Is found to have engaged in any unsuitable landlord behavior or has a conflict of interest as determined by LHA; - j. does not have a permanent verifiable residence; or - k. as directed by HUD.

-SECTION XII.
-LEAD-BASED PAINT (24 CFR Part 35 Subparts A, B, R & M)
+SECTION XII LEAD-BASED PAINT

+(24 CFR Part 35 Subparts A, B, R & M)